-This holiday is always celebrated on 11 July.
+The Clebration of the Golden Spurs is a public holiday for the Flemish community in Belgium and is always celebrated on 11 July.
 It marks a significant victory by the Flemish over the French in a battle in 1302.

 In 1302 the French king Philip IV of France dispatched an army to punish the rebellious Flemish towns, led by Bruges.

 Earlier that year Philip IV had annexed Flanders.
 The Flemish rebelled and attacked the French governor of Flanders.